Skip to main content

 Written by Greg Olsen

-Over-representation reports allow users to compare a geographic region (city, county, or district) to the larger geographic region (county, district, state) in which it resides.
+Over-representation reports enable users to compare a specific geographic region (such as a city, county, or district) with the larger geographic region (county, district, or state) in which it resides.

-Over-representation reports highlight key differences in metrics between geographic regions, allowing users the ability to quickly identify potential crash types or crash characteristics that may be over-represented in the selected geographic region.
+Over-representation reports highlight key differences in metrics between geographic regions, enabling users to quickly identify potential crash types or characteristics that may be overrepresented in the selected region.

-The over-representation report displays all of the metrics contained within the Query, broken into a number of columns.
-The first column, labeled Filtered displays the geographic region that was identified through the Geo Filter in the Query (either a city, county, or district/region - if configured for your organization).
-The next column(s) will represent the same metrics for the county, district and/or state in which the filtered geographic region resides.
+The over-representation report displays all the metrics contained within the query, broken down into several columns.
+The first column, labeled "Filtered," displays the geographic region identified through the Geo Filter in the query (either a city, county, or district/region, if configured for your organization).
+The next column(s) will represent the same metrics for the county, district, and/or state in which the filtered geographic region resides.

-In the example below, the selected city has 3,224 Intersection Related crashes - which accounts for 44.45% of all crashes for the city.
-For the county and the state, Intersection Related crashes account for 43.43% and 39.28% of total crashes, respectively.
+In the example below, the selected city has 1,385 intersection-related crashes, accounting for 46.90% of all crashes in the city.
+For the county and the state, Intersection-related crashes account for 47.67% and 42.06% of total crashes, respectively.

 How to Generate an Over-representation Report